Projects

 IIST, Thiruvananthapuram

-Designed a feedback-enabled T/R module for 2.45 GHz wireless power transmission with 7.35 GHz third harmonic feedback for beam alignment and tracking.
-Achieved system-level simulations in SystemVue and full T/R module design in Keysight ADS.
-The architecture improves alignment efficiency and supports mobile or multi-receiver environments.
+Designed a feedback-enabled transmit/receive (T/R) module for 2.45 GHz wireless power transmission, incorporating a 7.35 GHz third-harmonic feedback path for beam alignment and tracking.
+Performed system-level simulations in SystemVue and completed full T/R module design in Keysight ADS.
+The architecture enhances alignment efficiency and supports operation in mobile and multi-receiver environments.

 Dual-Band Shared Aperture Antenna (SAA) Array